tabularelf/Collage/0.4.0/collage-render-pipeline.md

 |---|---|---|
 |`N/A`|||

-Similar to `.Start()`, but doesn't clear any frozen vertex buffers.
+Similar to `.Start()`, but it doesn't clear any frozen vertex buffers.

 ### `.AddImage(image, subimage, x, y, [z], [width], [height], [angle], [colour], [alpha], [respectOrigin])`